camunda/camunda-docs/docs/components/connectors/use-connectors.md

 #### Response value to BPMN error

-Using the [REST Connector](./out-of-the-box-connectors/rest.md) or any other Connector that returns a result, you can handle a response as BPMN error based on its value:
+Using the [REST Connector](./out-of-the-box-connectors/rest.md) or any other Connector that returns a result, you can handle a response as BPMN error based on its value.

+You have to set a Header item named `errorExpression` with the value:

 ```feel
 if response.body.main.humidity < 0 then